Hampton Jitney: Boston Jitney

 The Boston Jitney is a service that runs between Southampton and the Prudential Center in Downtown Boston.
 The bus stops in Southampton, Hampton Bays, Farmingville, and Port Jefferson before taking the Bridgeport & Port Jefferson Ferry to Bridgeport, CT.
 From the Bridgeport ferry terminal it runs express to Boston.
 It then stops at an MBTA station in the nearby suburb of Newton, Massachusetts before terminating in Downtown Boston.
 There were 13 buses scheduled to operate along the Boston route in 2013.

+Suffolk County Transit

+Hampton Jitney operates Suffolk County Transit's two on-demand microtransit zones.
+The Southampton-Sag Harbor zone, and the East Hampton-Montauk zone.
+For more information, see the Suffolk County Transit page.

+As of October 29, 2023, Hampton Jitney no longer operates any SCT Fixed Route services.

 Services

 Hampton Jitney buses (not counting the Suffolk Transit-branded buses) require reservations, and limit the use of cell phones.

 The company provides refreshment service on all buses.

 Seasonal services are also offered to Boston and Florida.
 The trip via the Jitney is often quicker by an hour or more, when road congestion is not severe.
 A prepaid, discounted 12-trip coupon book, called a "Valuepack" is offered, usually around November and December.
-Most buses finish in the Upper East Side of Manhattan, but some also go to Upper West Side and some only go to Lower Manhattan or Downtown Brooklyn.
+Most buses finish on the Upper East Side of Manhattan, but some also go to the Upper West Side and some only go to Lower Manhattan or Downtown Brooklyn.

 Hampton Jitney's charter service include one day trips to Broadway Shows, Giant and Jets games at Giants Stadium, and regional events such as the annual Philadelphia Flower Show.